John Russomano

 Killer:

-On December 15th, 1912, a peace meeting had been arranged between Giosue Gallucci and Aniello Prisco.
-Prisco travelled to see Gallucci at his bakery on E109th.
-Once there he was killed by two bullets to the head from John Russomano, a nephew of Giosue Gallucci.
-Russomano was later released when the police believed his story of self defence.
+On December 15th, 1912, a peace meeting had been arranged between Gallucci and Aniello Prisco.
+Prisco was killed at the meeting by two bullets to the head, fired by Russomano.
+The police later released him after they believed his story of self defence.

-35 Italians were arrested in late July, 1913, in connection with policy games.
+35 Italians were arrested in late July 1913, in connection with policy games.
 Most were charged with aiding and abetting policy shops and some were charged under the Sullivan law.
-Russomano was arrested along with his Uncle Gallucci and Joseph “Chuck” Nazzaro, all were charged with carrying concealed weapons.
+Russomano was arrested along with Gallucci and Joseph ‘Chuck’ Nazzaro, all were charged with carrying concealed weapons.
 Russomano managed to delay his trial until March 27th, 1914, when the General Sessions court would find him guilty and send him to Sing Sing for seven years.